 Calling your partner’s name is an efficient tactic.
 The brain is still active, even when sleeping, and it can detect when our names are being called because it considers it important information.

 It’s not bad to wake someone up if they have sleep apnea.
-However, if the person is snoring in general, there are better ways to address the problem.
+However, if the person is snoring, there are better ways to address the problem.